 Here’s how to make the most of visiting Seattle in 1 day to maximize your time.

 Most of this itinerary for 24 hours in Seattle will have you walking with the exception of taking the Monorail, but here are the quickest ways to get around town if you need a break from walking.

 - Link Light Rail – As Seattle’s newest and quickest way to get around, there are about a dozen of stops here between the airport and the University of Washington; the state is actively working on expanding this so that new routes will be available in the future – starts at $2.25 for a single ride

 - Monorail – runs every 10 minutes from the Seattle Center Station (across from the Space Needle) to the Westlake Center Station (at 5th Avenue and Pine Street) – $3.00 for a single ride

 - Taxi, Uber, and Lyft – available throughout the city – prices vary anywhere from $10-$50

 I actually don’t recommend renting a car for just a day in Seattle unless your hotel offers free parking in a garage.
 Parking in Seattle can be a nightmare and it’s often only for a few hours, so you’ll have to go back and move your car if you’re on the street.

 Also, many tourists don’t realize that a majority of street parking means parallel parking on a steep hill, which they may not be comfortable with.
-Even if you’re in the middle of a Seattle road trip, you can rent your car after you leave the city.
+Even if you’re in the middle of a West Coast road trip, you can rent your car after you leave the city.